 In other words, something like a standard blender material.
 Varying the amounts of these kinds of reflection allows one to mimic a wide variety of material types relatively easily, increasing the specularity for shiny objects like plastic and metal, or decreasing it for matte objects like paper or coarse stone.
 However, to keep materials physically accurate, there are constraints on how much these parameters can be varied.

-Edit: I’ve edited this bit quite heavily, as Matt Ebb made some great points in the comments.
+Conservation of Energy Edit: I’ve edited this bit quite heavily, as Matt Ebb made some great points in the comments.

 Objects look brighter or darker because of the amount of light they reflect.
 The light they don’t reflect either as a diffuse or specular reflection is absorbed by the surface as heat, and so the total amount of energy hitting the surface is conserved.
 Blenders internal renderer, being a non-physically correct renderer does not conserve energy, but you can still bear the concept in mind whilst creating materials.
 In general the specular and diffuse components of a material shader should not both be set to the maximum, as this would suggest that the material was reflecting 100% of the light it received as diffuse light, and then another 100% as specular reflection!
 Clearly impossible.
 Instead, if your material reflects a lot of diffuse light, it should probably have a lower specular value, if it is very shiny and has a high specular intensity, then it’s diffuse reflection should probably be low.

 Left: A sphere with a high diffuse intensity, and low specular intensity.
 Right: High specular intensity, low diffuse.
 Middle: Maximum diffuse AND specular intensity.
 Note how it looks blown out and too bright for the scene.